scalaz/scalaz-deriving/README.md

 }
 ```

-The annotation also supports type parameters, using `implicit def` rather than `implicit val`, and can be used on `sealed trait` or `object`.
+The annotation also supports type parameters, using `implicit def` rather than `implicit val`, and can be used on `sealed` classes, or `object`.

+Indeed, if it is used on a `sealed` class it is not necessary to add the annotation to the known subtypes.

 You can provide your own project-specific wirings in a `deriving.conf` file, which will also be available for users of your library if it is published.